Skip to main content

 • Phase out the legacy Secure Encrypted Email (SEEMail) by 2026.

-Unlike SEEMail, which is gateway-based and proprietary, the SGE framework uses open standards, making it accessible to all New Zealand government agencies.
+Unlike SEEMail, which is gateway-based and proprietary, the SGE framework uses open standards, making it accessible to all NZ government agencies.
 This transition underscores the government’s commitment to modernizing its email security infrastructure

 Core Email Security Standards in the Framework